 In spite of some negative press in years past, Bali remains one of the most popular tourist destinations for many people, not just Australians looking for a great holiday either backpacking or relaxation in a beautiful Bali villa.
 However, the cheap air fares and accommodation guarantee that it will remain a popular holiday spot for many Aussie tourists.
 Once you decide to check out Bali you will find so many things to do and see there that you may have to extend your holiday.

 The island of Bali itself has many attractions and the culture is a unique one that gives rise to sites of interest such as the many temples.
 When these are explored you will find them unlike most other temples due to the distinct ecosystem, with monkeys from the nearby jungle in residence at some.

 However, the wildlife parks must have a large spot on your holiday agenda because they, too are distinctive.
 Even though there are many such places in other countries, they are not quite like the Balinese parks.
 For instance, you can ride on the elephants or camels at the Bali Safari and Marine Park, one of the islands largest parks.
 There is also an elephant talent show with these elephants being retired working elephants that are extremely tame.

 Travelling overseas is a favourite way to have a holiday for many people, young and old alike.
 Especially people from Australia love Bali and Asian destination for their holidays.
 However, when you go overseas there can be hidden dangers that can cause illness or injury, or somehow spoil your holiday.
-Here are some tips to make your overseas holiday safer.
+Here are some must-dos before you travel to make your overseas holiday safer.